Mukaan17/IG-Clone/README.md

 $ npm run dev
 ```

-The app should launch automatically, enjoy playing around 😄
+The app should launch automatically

 ---